agda/cubical/NAMING.md

   should appear in the order they appear in the type (like `isContrUnit`).
 For functions things can either be separated by `→` (like `isProp→isSet`) or `To` (like `isoToEquiv`).

+* The `elim` and `rec` should be use as much as possible without renaming but by importing and renaming the module.
+  For instance use "open import Cubical.Data.Empty as ⊥` then use `⊥.rec` or `⊥.elim' rather than doing `renaming (rec to rec-⊥)` and using `rec-⊥`.

+  Some convetional naming :
+  - Empty                   -> ⊥
+  - PropositionalTruncation -> PT
+  - SetTruncation           -> ST
+  - SetQuotient             -> SQ